nicksoftware/invoice-kit/README.md

 ## Getting Started
   - On Solution Folder open console and enter `dotnet restore`
   - Running the cli, Navigate to InvoiceKit.Cli project and type `dotnet run`

+## Not yet Released nor ready for production